 What to do when you got robbed

 Most importantly, stay calm and check for the nearest police station to go to.
-Report everything you are missing, from money and IDs to cell phone and keys.
+Report everything you are missing, from money and IDs to cell phone and keys by making a police report.
 As already mentioned, only carry with you what you really need.
 In case your keys got stolen, also contact your landlord.
 If your passport is gone, you should contact your local embassy immediately.
 Don’t forget to immediately contact your credit card provider / bank to report the theft of your cards so that they block your cards.
+If you lose your phone, you can find some well priced used phones easily.

 Your friendly neighbourhood Travel Guide,